Harnessing That Childlike Belief in the Possibility of Magic

 Think about what inspires you and submerge yourself in that.
 Find a local museum and go look at the art.
 Go to a concert, or even go sit on a quiet mountain top.
 Look at a small object around you right now.
 Forget about what it really is and challenge yourself to think about what it could be or what it could do.
 What if….?

 Practice your tools.
 If you know what you are capable of in Photoshop for example, then you know how to problem solve and create without limitations.
 Simply start!
 I often say, “You can’t drive a parked car.”
 You must start the car and push the gas to move forward.
 You might not know where it will take you, but at least you started.
 Pick up your camera and simply get out and shoot.

 I don’t just apply my creativity to my composite work, but also to my “simpler” fine art images.
 This allows me to take my image to that next level to becoming more than a portrait, but truly a unique piece of art for my clients.
 Because of this I have found myself in a niche that I truly love that allows me to make a living creating fine art for people who value what I do.

 Shannon Squires is from Colorado Springs, Colorado, and is turning heads in the industry with her creative, stylized portraits and her stunning post-production creativity on her line of fine art photographs.
-At the I Heart Photography Conference and Expo in 2021, she will present “Styled Portraits,” a way to maximize your client experience with wardrobe options while giving you control of styling a polished look for your images.
-She is also teaching a hands-on program to share her editing and finishing techniques.
+Shannon will be teaching, “The Art of Fine Art Children Portraits” at the Texas School of Professional Photography in April 2022.